mirzaevinom/egtplot/readme.md

 If you use this program to do research that leads to publication, we ask that you acknowledge use of this program by citing the following in your publication:

 ```
-Mirzaev I., Williamson D. and Scott J., egtplot: A python package for 3-Strategy Evolutionary Games,
+Mirzaev I., Williamson D. and Scott J., egtplot: A Python Package for 3-Strategy Evolutionary Games,
 ```

 ### Acknowledgements